Chart Color Schemes

 Health performance in Warilla is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Warilla faces significant health challenges, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
-Multiple health conditions affect both younger and older age groups.
-Private health cover is low at approximately 48% of the total population (~3,065 people), compared to 51.9% in Regional NSW and the national average of 55.7%.
+Warilla faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Several health conditions affect both younger and older age groups.
+Private health cover is low, at approximately 48% of the total population (around 3,052 people), compared to 51.9% in Regional NSW and a national average of 55.7%.

-The most prevalent medical conditions are arthritis (12.4%) and mental health issues (11.5%).
-Conversely, 56.0% of residents report no medical ailments, lower than the 63.3% in Regional NSW.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 12.4% and 11.5% of residents respectively.
+However, 56.0% of residents claim to be free from medical ailments, compared to 63.3% in Regional NSW.
 Working-age individuals face notable health challenges due to high chronic condition rates.
-Warilla has 25.6% of residents aged 65 and over (1,627 people), higher than the 23.4% in Regional NSW.
-Health outcomes among seniors are broadly in line with national rankings.
+Warilla has a higher proportion of seniors, with 25.8% of residents aged 65 and over (1,634 people), compared to 23.4% in Regional NSW.
+Senior health outcomes present some challenges, largely aligning with national rankings for the general population.

 Frequently Asked Questions - Health